 - Facilitating a single transaction, completed within 30 days and not in line with a series of similar actions

 You can find this list in more detail in the Kentucky Revised Statutes, Section 14A.9-010.
 After reviewing both lists, see if your business activities in Kentucky are included.
 If they are, you’re probably exempt from foreign qualifying.
-However, it’s wise to seek legal counsel if you’re unsure, or if you just want to double check.
+However, it’s wise to seek legal counsel if you’re unsure, or if you just want to double-check.

-How to Foreign Qualify your LLC in Kentucky
+How to Foreign Qualify Your LLC in Kentucky

 Foreign qualification in Kentucky is simple if you know where to find and send your forms.
-If you or your legal counsel has decided to foreign qualify your LLC in Kentucky, go to the Secretary of State Business Filings Forms page and scroll down to the Foreign Limited Liability Companies section.
-There you’ll find a link for “Certificate of Authority.”
+If you or your legal counsel has decided to foreign qualify your LLC in Kentucky, go to the Secretary of State Business Forms Library and scroll down to the Foreign Limited Liability Companies section.
+There you’ll find a link for the “Certificate of Authority.”
 Click it to begin your foreign qualification journey.

 Unfortunately, online filing isn’t an option for this form, so you’ll need to download it and submit it via mail or in person.
 To streamline the process, gather all your information beforehand so you won’t have to stop and search while filling out your form.
 Here’s what you’ll need: